DalesBus - Public Transport in the Yorkshire Dales

 Pateley Bridge

-Start or finish a walk in Nidderdale Area of Outstanding Natural Beauty here, or just relax and enjoy the shops, cafes, museum and pubs.
-Daily buses from Harrogate (bus 24) with more routes on summer Sundays and Bank Holidays (821 and 822).
+Start or finish a walk in Nidderdale National Landscape here, or just relax and enjoy the shops, cafes, museum and pubs.
+Daily buses from Harrogate (bus 24) with more routes on summer Sundays and Bank Holidays (DalesBus 820/821 and 822).

 Fountains Abbey

 Fountains Abbey (admission charge) is a World Heritage Site, set in 323 hectares (800 acres) of beautiful countryside near Ripon in North Yorkshire.
 It offers an unparalleled opportunity to appreciate the range of England's heritage - with a.Cistercian abbey, elegant Georgian water garden and medieval deer park.
-It is served by buses 139, 822, 825 and YorBus.
+It is served by buses 139, 822 and 825.

 Washburn Valley

-Saturday DalesBus 59 between Harrogate and Skipton gives access to many of the paths skirting the Yorkshire Water Reservoirs, with a bus stop at Blubberhouses.
+Saturday DalesBus 59 between Harrogate and Skipton gives access to many of the paths skirting the Yorkshire Water reservoirs, with a bus stop at Blubberhouses.
 It is also possible to make linear walks from this area across the moors in all directions, for example to Otley, Ilkley, Bolton Abbey, Burnsall, Greenhow, Pateley Bridge and Harrogate for a different bus home.
-On Summer Sundays and Bank Holidays there's an improved bus service linking Keighley, Otley, Fewston and Swinsty (DalesBus 820 & 821).
+On Summer Sundays and Bank Holidays there are buses linking Bradford/Keighley, Otley, Fewston and Swinsty and Pateley Bridge (DalesBus 820 & 821).

-If you are new to DalesBus and not sure about the location of the bus stop for your return journey, please ask the driver on your outward route.
-Sometimes the same driver will be operating your return service and will be able to look out for you.
-Bus stop signs in rural areas do not always exist, and to confuse matters some roads have bus stop signs that may not served by your bus.
-If in doubt find a safe place for the bus to stop and give a clear hand signal for the driver to stop.
+If you are not sure about the location of the bus stop for your return journey, please ask the driver on your outward route.
+Some rural routes don't have marked bus stops - if so, just find a safe place for the bus to stop and give a clear hand signal to the driver.
 Take time to get to know the network and enjoy the freedom it provides.
 Why not tell us about your favourite days out by DalesBus?

 dalestravel.info and dalesbus.org are provided on behalf of Dales and Bowland Community Interest Company.